 As the year comes to a close, I have been looking back at my own conscious living journey to acknowledge some of my own epiphanies and triumphs.
 This year has been full of life lessons, expansions, and personal growth.
 The more I step away from societal norms and expectations the happier I have become.
 I have tuned into more of what my heart truly desires, and not how these desires fit into society’s expectations.

 I believe we often worry too much about meeting the standards that we think others have for us, that we create ridiculous standards for ourselves.

 A few weeks ago I meet up with a friend for lunch wearing a black dress with a green scarf that has been one of my go-to pieces this fall/winter.
 This past weekend I ended up wearing the same black dress with a different sweater jacket to a ladies brunch.
-I shared a photo of Sunday’s brunch on Instagram.
-My friend did not even notice that my outfit was a modified repeat.
+My friend didn’t even notice that my outfit was a modified repeat.